everx-labs/ton-labs-contracts/solidity/depool/README.md

 When the new validator set becomes active, it is moved to the **Current** section.
 At that point you will be able to see new blocks signed by the validator node on its validator page.

-To find the page of your node, you need to know your **ADNL** (Abstract Datagram Network Layer) **address**.
-It is the unique identifier of your node and is generated anew for every election cycle.
-It is stored in the `~/ton-keys/elections/server-election-adnl-key` file.

-Copy the key in the `created new key` line and enter it in the search field on [ton.live](https://ton.live/validators?section=all) to locate and open your validator node page (make sure you have selected the network your node is connected to, e.g `main.ton.dev`, `net.ton.dev`).
+To find the pages of your validator and DePool, you can search for the validator wallet or for the DePool address on [ton.live](https://ton.live/).
+All validator-related pages are linked to each other.

 ### Using DePool Events

-TONOS-CLI supports DePool [event](https://docs.ton.dev/86757ecb2/v/0/p/45d6eb-depool-specifications/t/568692) monitoring.
+TONOS-CLI supports DePool event monitoring.

 To print out all events, or, optionally, all events since a specific time use the following command: